SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

 5. Paste the activation key, give the agent a friendly name (e.g. `nfs-onprem-agent`)
 6. Click **Activate**

 ✅ **Checkpoint:** Agent status in the console changes to **ONLINE**.
-AWS automatically closes off reliance on port 80 once activation completes — you can remove that inbound rule from `sg-datasync-agent` afterward if you want to tighten things further, though it's not required for the rest of this lab.
+AWS automatically stops relying on port 80 once activation completes — you can remove that inbound rule from `sg-datasync-agent` afterward if you want to tighten things further, though it's not required for the rest of this lab.

-> **If the activation page won't load:** it's almost always a security group issue — confirm port 80 is open from wherever your browser is connecting from (check "My IP" hasn't changed if you're on a different network than when the SG was created), and that the agent has a public IP with a route to the internet.
+> **If the activation page won't load:** it's almost always a security group or routing issue — confirm port 80 is open from wherever your browser is connecting from (check "My IP" hasn't changed if you're on a different network than when the SG was created), confirm the agent has a public IP, and confirm the route table from Phase 1e is correctly associated with the subnet.

 ---

-## 🧭 PHASE 8 — Create the Source Location (NFS)
+## 🧭 PHASE 9 — Create the Source Location (NFS)

 1. DataSync console → **Locations → Create location**
 2. Location type: **NFS**
 3. Fill in:
    - **NFS server:** the **private IP** of your "on-prem" EC2 (the agent talks to it inside the VPC — private IP is correct and more secure than routing over the public IP)
    - **Mount path:** `/data/shared`
-   - **Agents:** select the agent you activated in Phase 7
+   - **Agents:** select the agent you activated in Phase 8
 4. Click **Create location**

 ✅ **Checkpoint:** Location status = **Available**.
-If this fails, it's almost always `sg-nfs-server` not allowing port 2049 from `sg-datasync-agent` — double check Phase 2b.
+If this fails, it's almost always `sg-nfs-server` not allowing port 2049 from `sg-datasync-agent` — double check Phase 3b.

 ---

-## 🧭 PHASE 9 — Create the Destination Location (S3)
+## 🧭 PHASE 10 — Create the Destination Location (S3)

 1. **Create location → Amazon S3**
 2. Fill in: